UPDATED 5 JULY: This page is up to date but we will continue updating it regularly as we find out more information from the government.

 Speak to your healthcare team if you’re very worried about your risk, or call our helpline team to talk things through.

-Employers should do everything possible to support you to work from home.
+Employers should do everything possible to support you to work from home or make your workplace safe if you can't work from home.
 Here's some guidance based on your situation.

 If you’re a parent with diabetes working at home